saidake/simi/docs/Algorithms.md

     Thus, the total space complexity is $O(m+n)$.

-# Depth-first Search
-## Amount of Time for Binary Tree to Be Infected
+## 3. Amount of Time for Binary Tree to Be Infected
 [Back to Top](#table-of-contents)
 ### Overview
 You are given the `root` of a binary tree with unique values, and an integer `start`.